Christeefym/python-pci/README.md

 <base>/python/config/device_map.json
 ```

-As an example the BRAM on this FPGA design is located at 0x000E0000 so I added an entry "bram":"0x000E0000" within the 'json' file adding another entry would look something like this ('gpio' @ address 0x000F0000)
+As an example the BRAM on this FPGA design is located at 0x000E0000 so I added an entry "bram":"0x000E0000" within the 'json' file.
+Adding another entry would look something like this ('gpio' @ address 0x000F0000)

 ```